Merkel's fate in SPD hands as members vote on power pact

 The ballot-box pain of Germany's two mainstream parties was in large part a result of the rise of the anti-Islam AfD.

-Railing against a mass influx of refugees that peaked in 2015 under the previous GroKo, the populists won almost 13 percent of the vote with their Germany-first rhetoric and angry demand that "Merkel must go".
+Railing against a mass influx of refugees that peaked in 2015, the populists won almost 13 percent of the vote with their Germany-first rhetoric and angry demand that "Merkel must go".

 If the SPD referendum fails, both major parties fear the likely result will be fresh elections and a further boost for the AfD.